 The short Ah Pah Trail follows the path of a logging road that was removed in the 1990s to reduce erosion.
-Interpretive signs along the path describe the removal process, making this walk an interesting look at one of the ways the National Park Service is managing the forest.
+Interpretive signs along the path describe the removal process, making this walk an interesting look into how the forest is being managed.
 Road removal is a major ongoing effort at Redwood National and State Parks, and over a hundred miles of logging roads have been removed since the 1970s.

 The trailhead is at the highest point of Drury Parkway, 6.5 miles north of the visitor center.
 Look for a sign that says "Ah Pah Interpretive Trail 500 feet" and park on the short stub of paved road, the only section of the old logging road that remains.